 2. To branch freely and repeatedly: Shirley's nerve fibers arborized properly for the medical physician to see.

-The meaning, or process, of baptizing is not the same for all Christian groups.
+The meaning of baptism is not the same for all Christian groups.
 For some denominations, the sacrament of baptism is performed by immersing the whole body in water, and this is done with mature people, not with babies.2.
-To give a personal name to someone during the Christian ceremony of baptism as some religious groups do when a baby is sprinkled with water: More generally among many church denominations, a baby is baptized during the ceremony by sprinkling with water on the face, whether an infant or an adult, and often with an infant, he or she is given a first or Christian name; in the name of the Father, the Son, and the Holy Spirit, which is called Christening.
+To give a personal name to someone during the Christian ritual of baptism as some religious groups do when an infant is sprinkled with water: More generally among many church denominations, a baby is baptized during the ceremony by the sprinkling with water on the face of a baby or of an adult, and often with an baby, he or she is given a first or Christian name; in the name of the Father, the Son, and the Holy Spirit, which is called Christening.